UNITED STATES

 Note 5.
 Income Taxes

-Income tax (benefit) expense for the three and six months ended March 31, 2021 and 2022 differed from the U.S. federal statutory rate of
+Income tax expense for the three and nine months ended June 30, 2023 and 2024 differed from the U.S. federal statutory rate of

 Note 6.
 Pension and Post-retirement Benefits

-Components of net periodic pension and post-retirement benefit cost for the six months ended March 31, 2021 and 2022 were as follows:
+Components of net periodic pension and post-retirement benefit cost for the three and nine months ended June 30, 2023 and 2024 were as follows:

 Pension Benefits | Other Benefits | Pension Benefits | Other Benefits | ||||||||||||||||||||||